-- VMCAS Transcript Request Form.
+- VMCAS Transcript ID Form.
 Ask the registrar to attach it to your official transcripts.
 This form is not required, but strongly recommended as it helps ensure your official transcripts are properly matched to your application.
-If you cannot use this form, make sure the registrar prints "VMCAS" and your full VMCAS ID# on the transcript before mailing it.
+If you cannot use this form, make sure the registrar prints "VMCAS" and your full VMCAS ID number on the transcript before mailing it.

 - Any school-specific forms required by the registrar.